Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Arginine-aptamer.md

 <p class="blowheader_box">Structure ligand</p>
-<font><p>L-citrulline is the L-enantiomer of citrulline.
-It has a role as an EC 1.14.13.39 (nitric oxide synthase) inhibitor, a protective agent, a nutraceutical, a micronutrient, a human metabolite, an Escherichia coli metabolite, a Saccharomyces cerevisiae metabolite and a mouse metabolite.
-It is an enantiomer of a D-citrulline.
-It is a tautomer of a L-citrulline zwitterion.-----from ChEBI</p></font>
+<font><p>L-arginine is an L-alpha-amino acid that is the L-isomer of arginine.
+It has a role as a nutraceutical, a biomarker, a micronutrient, an Escherichia coli metabolite and a mouse metabolite.
+It is a glutamine family amino acid, a proteinogenic amino acid, an arginine and a L-alpha-amino acid.
+It is a conjugate base of a L-argininium(1+).
+It is a conjugate acid of a L-argininate.
+It is an enantiomer of a D-arginine.-----from ChEBI</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>